AlaskaAirlines/AuroDocsSite/src/content/markdown/whatIsWhat.md

-# What is a "what"?
+# Common definitions

 In a design system there are many words that can be very confusing, such as _component_ and _element_ as they have broad understanding.
-Here we will define a few core phases that you will see throughout this project.
+Here we will define a few core phrases that you will see throughout this project.

 It needs to be pointed out that we are choosing NOT to use _element_ as this may be confused with [native HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) already supported by the browser.
 While HTML custom elelments are in essence elements and they are used in HTML as tags, using _primitive_ and _component_ helps us to better communicate the intent.